 I grew up in San Jose and was living in Fremont the past 2 years.
 I will always love the Bay (and there are plenty of reasons I’ll miss it, too), but I’m also very ready to leave.
 It was a good run, but here’s why I’m not looking to return:

-Most people drive it, but what is it like to bike?
-Here’s what you need to know!
+Most people drive it (hence the name “17-Mile Drive), but what is it like to bike?
+Here’s what you need to know about biking the 17-Mile Drive!

 Upper Antelope Canyon was absolutely beautiful – I’d even argue breathtaking.
 Like I literally had to remind myself to breathe again because I was too busy staring at the gorgeous canyon walls, mouth agape, which let in a horde of flies causing me to choke on my own spit.